Home Energy Management

 If I then go further down. into "Other Appliances", I can now see individual sockets and the socket circuits, which includes the heater in the flat.

 As you can see, I have the option of showing in kWh or in currency.
-To get the "cost" this has to be done in settings, but I doubt I'll use it as our electricity charges are changing quarterly at the moment, and I see no automatic way of updating it.
+To get the "cost" this has to be done in settings.
+I don't really use it as our electricity charges are changing too frequently, and I see no automatic way of updating it.
+However, I have updated when I have changed contracts so it reflects on/off-peak, which you can see in the below graph.

 You get to select the data polling rate, and start and end dates as well as the file format (csv or xls), and this exports a data file for you.